Grace Williams: Recordings

+An album of Williams' chamber music played by the violinist Madeleine Mitchell and the London Chamber Ensemble, including the Violin Sonata (1930), Sextet (1931) and Suite for nine instruments (1934), was released in 2019.
+In January 2024 the BBC Philharmonic Orchestra under conductor John Andrews made the first studio recordings of Legend of Rhiannon (1939), Ballads for Orchestra and Castel Caenarfon (1969), for release later in 2024 on Resonus Classics.
+Also in 2024 an album of 29 of her songs was released in premiere recordings, including Stand forth, Seithenin, Fairground and her setting of Lights Out by Edward Thomas.
+Siân Philipps and Per Rundber released a new recording of the Violin Sonata in July 2024.

+The first commercial recording of the Missa Cambrensis, one of her last works, was issued in 2025 by Lyrita.
+Over an hour long, it is scored for SATB soloists and choir, a narrator, a children’s choir and large orchestra.
+The performance is by the BBC National Orchestra and Chorus of Wales, conductor Adrian Partington.
+In 2025 the first recording of her opera The Parlour was released by Lyrita - an archive recording of the live performance from the Odeon Theatre, Llandudno in August 1966.

 Legacy

 BBC Radio 3 devoted their "Composer of the Week" segment to her during the second week of August 2006, the year of the centenary of her birth.
 This resulted in several new performances of long-unperformed works, including her Violin Concerto (1950) and her Sinfonia Concertante for piano and orchestra (1941).

 March 2016 saw both the premiere modern performances of her large-scale Missa Cambrensis for soloists, chorus and orchestra (1971) and of her symphonic suite Four Illustrations for the Legend of Rhiannon (1939–40).